richardtemple/ruby_exercises/README.md

 any number (up to at least 9999) to an English phrase, and a second that will return the letter count for any number or range of numbers (up to 9999).

-The phrases should adhere to the British tradition of using the word "and" like so:
+The phrases should adhere to the British tradition of using the word "and" between "hundred" and the remainder like so:

 - 413  => "four hundred and thirteen"
 - 2148 => "two thousand one hundred and forty eight"